RUCKBReasoning/ToolIntelligence_Reading_List/readme.md

 Dec 2021

-* 【not for LLM, for Software Engineering】[Revisiting, Benchmarking and Exploring API Recommendation: How Far Are We?](
+* 【not for LLM, for Software Engineering】[Revisiting, Benchmarking and Exploring API Recommendation: How Far Are We?](https://arxiv.org/abs/2112.12653)

 ## 🔨 Tool-using Methods